This is a sponsored post. Online gaming is very much part of our parenting lives now. But did you know, according to a recent study by McAfee that…

 We wouldn’t accept sweets, or enticements from someone we didn’t know on our streets, so why would we click a link that promised a great deal, or accept bitcoins from someone in a game?
 Our kids might be worried about someone or something, and then click links because they want to help or are scared.

-We have taught them not be wary of going to help others when they are out and about unless we know the person in trouble or have assessed the situation, just in case it is a rouse to get them on their own, distracted, or away from a safe public place, so….
+We have taught them to be wary of going to help others when they are out and about unless we know the person in trouble or have assessed the situation, just in case it is a rouse to get them on their own, distracted, or away from a safe public place, so….

 Let’s apply these rules to online gaming; and don’t click on links within games unless we trust the source!
 Let’s also not accept the online equivalent of sweets – the bitcoin – in our games.
 Cybercriminals can use online games to spread malicious links, and bitcoins can be an initial enticement for grooming of course.